gschaidergabriel/persona-engine-framework/framework/README.md

 # Framework

-The `framework` folder contains the complete architectural foundation of the synthetic writing identity.
+The **framework** folder contains the complete architectural foundation of the synthetic writing identity.

-While the `agent` folder explains how the system is executed, the `framework` folder defines *what* the identity is and *how* it behaves at a structural level.
+While the **agent** folder explains **how the system is executed**, the **framework** folder defines **what the identity is** and **how it behaves at a structural level**.

-This is the core of the persona-engine-framework.
+This folder is the **core of the persona-engine-framework**.

 ---

-## 📁 Included Documents
+## Included Documents

-### **1. writing-matrix.md**
+### `writing-matrix.md`
 The central blueprint of the synthetic identity.

 Defines:
-- tonal architecture
+- Tonal architecture
-- semantic structure
+- Semantic structure
-- rhythm and formatting
+- Rhythm and formatting
-- identity core
+- Identity core
-- behavioral patterns
+- Behavioral patterns

-The Writing Matrix is the heart of the system.
+The **Writing Matrix** is the heart of the system.

 ---

-### **2. constraints.md**
+### `constraints.md`
 A set of non-negotiable rules that the identity must follow.

-These constraints ensure:
+Ensures:
-- stability
+- Stability
-- consistency
+- Consistency
-- drift resistance
+- Drift resistance
-- ethical clarity
+- Ethical clarity
-- stylistic discipline
+- Stylistic discipline

-Constraints override creativity.
+**Constraints override creativity.**

 ---

-### **3. semantic-anchors.md**
+### `semantic-anchors.md`
 The conceptual pillars that keep meaning stable across replies.

-Anchors define:
+Defines:
-- reasoning patterns
+- Reasoning patterns
-- communication principles
+- Communication principles
-- clarity rules
+- Clarity rules
-- identity alignment
+- Identity alignment

-They act as the gravity of the system.
+They act as the **gravity of the system**.

 ---

-### **4. drift-control.md**
+### `drift-control.md`
 Mechanisms for detecting and correcting drift.

 Covers:
-- drift signals
+- Drift signals
-- correction protocol
+- Correction protocol
-- regeneration rules
+- Regeneration rules
-- long-term stability
+- Long-term stability

-This file ensures the identity does not collapse into generic AI tone.
+Prevents collapse into generic AI tone.

 ---

-### **5. style-rules.md**
+### `style-rules.md`
 Micro-rules for sentence-level behavior.

 Defines:
-- word choice
+- Word choice
-- rhythm
+- Rhythm
-- formatting
+- Formatting
-- transitions
+- Transitions
-- signature style patterns
+- Signature style patterns

-These rules give the identity its recognizable voice.
+Gives the identity its **recognizable voice**.

 ---

+### `world-model.md` *(new)*
+A compact, parameterized external representation of world knowledge.

+Enables:
+- Persistent situational awareness
+- Causal inference
+- Emergent understanding
+- Conflict resolution

+Integrates with the Writing Matrix and Saboteur for **long-term coherence and proactivity**.

+---

-## 🎯 Purpose of the Framework Layer
+## Purpose of the Framework Layer

-The framework layer exists to externalize identity.
+The framework layer exists to **externalize identity and cognition**.

-LLMs cannot maintain personality through memory — but they can maintain identity through architecture.
+LLMs cannot maintain personality or world understanding through memory alone —
+but they **can** through architecture.

 This folder provides that architecture.

 It ensures:
-- reproducibility
+- Reproducibility
-- clarity
+- Clarity
-- stability
+- Stability
-- scalability
+- Scalability
-- consistent behavior across contexts
+- Consistent behavior across contexts

-The framework transforms the identity from a prompt into a system.
+The framework transforms the identity from a **prompt** into a **complete system**.

 ---

-## 🧠 Core Insight
+## Core Insight

-The framework defines **how the identity is built**.
+The **framework** defines how the identity is built and how it understands the world.
-The agent defines **how the identity acts**.
+The **agent** defines how the identity acts.

-Together, they form a complete synthetic writing engine.
+Together, they form a complete **synthetic writing and reasoning engine**.